 Eggs attached to vegetables are ingested when the vegetables are not carefully cooked, washed, or peeled.
 Eggs are ingested from contaminated water sources.
 Eggs are ingested by children who play in soil and then put their hands in their mouths without washing them.
 Helminthes eggs require moist shady soil for embryonation of the eggs over five to ten days before they can cause infection (Toze, 1997).

-Farmers and their households (especially children) engaged in wastewater irrigation are at a higher risk of Helminthes infection due to the duration and intensity of their contact with the wastewater and contaminated soils (Strunz., et al).
+Farmers and their households (especially children) engaged in wastewater irrigation are at a higher risk of Helminthes infection due to the duration and intensity of their contact with the wastewater and contaminated soils (Strunz, et al., 2014).
 Consumers of vegetables irrigated with wastewater, especially vegetables that are eaten without proper cooking or no cooking (spinach and lettuce) before consumption are also at risk of infection with pathogenic microorganisms found in the wastewater.
 Therefore there is the need to determine the risk of infection with those pathogenic microorganisms for the farmers and consumers.
 It has also been made abundantly clear that the approach of banning the largely informal practice will not work, therefore the main challenge is how to maximize the benefits of wastewater use while safeguarding public health and the environment as well.
-The research carried out in Kawo Abattoir irrigation farm aimed to assess the Helminths level in wastewater and vegetable produce in the research area which could cause serious health challenges to the consumers and farm workers.
+The research carried out in Kawo Abattoir irrigation farm aimed at identifying and quantifying Helminthic species in untreated municipal and abattoir wastewater and vegetables irrigated with contaminated water, assess the risk of Helminthic contamination to human health through consumption of irrigated vegetables and to determine the effect, quality and safety of vegetables irrigated with a confluence of abattoir and municipal wastewater.